John Norquist: Mayor of Milwaukee

-In 1988, Norquist campaigned and won the job of mayor of Milwaukee.
-His tenure as mayor of Milwaukee came on the heels of the 28-year reign by Henry Maier.
+In 1987, Milwaukee mayor Henry Maier announced he would not run for another term as mayor in 1988, and would leave office after 28 years in the role.
+Norquist announced his candidacy for mayor, advanced through the nonpartisan primary, and defeated former governor Martin J. Schreiber in the April 1988 general election, taking 54% of the vote.

 Norquist can perhaps best be described as a "fiscally conservative socialist".
 He was strongly in favor of light rail as a solution for the city's transit problems and was known throughout the country for his anti-freeway stance and for the removal of the Park East Freeway, the largest highway ever purposely destroyed.
 He consistently reduced the property tax rate every year since becoming mayor and kept city budgets from growing beyond the rate of inflation.

 One of the first controversies of Norquist's tenure occurred in 1988, when he took a trip to Israel.
 The trip was paid for by local Milwaukee Jewish organizations, but as a result of the controversy, Norquist afterward paid much of the cost himself.
 On his return, the Milwaukee Sentinel printed a political cartoon showing him getting off a plane dressed as a Hasidic Jewish rabbi.
 The cartoon created an uproar, and the Sentinel published an apology for it.

+In January 1992, Norquist vetoed funding that the Milwaukee Common Council for cultural festivals due to the inclusion of $5,000 of funding for the Milwaukee Gay/Lesbian Pride Parade (which included PrideFest).
+1992 was the first year in which the Common Council had opted to fund the city's pride parade.
+Norquist argued that while he supported gay rights, he objected to the city funding the parade because, "parades and festivals are meant to be non-controversial," characterizing gay pride as politically controversial.
+Norquist faced criticism from advocates of the event, including some accusations that he had vetoed the funding in a bid for greater support in his mayoral re-election that year.
+One member of the Milwaukee Lesbian/Gay Pride Committee alleged that years earlier, Norquist had contrarily encouraged the organization to seek city funding for its parade.
+Members of the Common Council sought to override the veto, but failed to secure enough members' votes to do so.

 In December 2000, Norquist's future as mayor was thrown into doubt after a staff assistant alleged that the mayor had sexually harassed her.
 Norquist admitted to a five-year consensual affair, but whether it was consensual is contested.
 Eventually, in April 2002, Norquist announced that he would not seek a fifth term as mayor in 2004.

 In July, 2001, when the Communist Party held its 27th national convention in the University of Wisconsin-Milwaukee student union, Norquist sent the convention his greetings, noting commonalities between the city's socialist heritage and the goals of the Communist Party.
 Norquist later released a statement saying he "does not endorse Communist ideology and condemns many elements of Communist history."